ananya-gta/cafe-website/README.md

 ## Contributing

-We welcome contributions to enhance the cafeteria website.
+I welcome contributions to enhance the cafeteria website.
 To contribute, follow these steps:

 1. Fork the repository on GitHub.